Carglglz/upydev/README.md

 uPy commands are organized in:

-* **General**: These commands should work 'out of the box' in any Micropython running board with WebREPL daemon enabled.
+* **General**: These commands should work 'out of the box' in any MicroPython running board with WebREPL daemon enabled.
 * **Wifi utils** : This commands make easier to save/load wifi configuration (STA and AP ) and connect to an access point or enable its own (needs wifiutils.py in upydevice, see [upyutils](https://github.com/Carglglz/upydev/tree/master/upyutils) directory)
 * **SD:** These commands need *sdcard.py* in the upy device, and a sd module/shield at least.
 * **INPUT**: These commands need a specific sensor module and the appropriate script in the upydevice (All these scripts are under [upyutils](https://github.com/Carglglz/upydev/tree/master/upyutils) directory)